pin0S/learningML/log.md

 Today's Progress: Week 2 done and throughly I would say so

 Thoughts: Revision is smart, but I am also leaning towards finding a project to start soon.
 Either training a game or chat bot is what I am leaning towards.

+## Day 46: October 7, 2018

+Today's Progress: Worked on the first assignment make sure I understood what was happening with the code and the equations

+Thoughts: Spending time working on the assignment is hugely benefical, I feel more ready to tackle the next section tomorrow and then to move onto week 3, hopefully I can get to neural nets by mid week.
+However, I'm not going to rush it this time but rather make sure I understand what is going on.

+Machine learning is such a cool world and I want to make great projects.
+However, I know I am going to have to take it slow and work my way up to doing those great projects.
+I might even study again...